easare377/Prithvi-EO-Segmentation/README.md

    rotations and colour jitter).
 3. **Select a backbone** from the table above and instantiate a segmentation model.
-The model uses the Prithvi‑EO encoder and a lightweight decoder (e.g., U‑Net‑style).
+The model uses the Prithvi‑EO encoder and a lightweight decoder (e.g., UpperNet, FCN ,U‑Net‑style).
 Pretrained weights can be loaded for transfer learning or training from scratch.
 4. **Train** the model using your favourite optimiser.
 The notebook includes a simple training loop with checkpointing and utilities for